Direct HTTP API for National ID Data Extraction in Java

 Enterprise-Grade Extraction with StructOCR

-StructOCR bypasses the limitations of generic OCR with specialized, pre-trained Deep Learning models.
+StructOCR bypasses the limitations of generic OCR through a Hybrid Vision AI & MRZ Validation architecture.
 Our API first runs an automatic image pre-processing pipeline, which includes perspective correction (deskewing), glare removal, and denoising to normalize the input.
 The cleaned image is then passed to models trained specifically on millions of identity documents, enabling them to locate and extract specific fields like 'Date of Birth' or 'Document Number' with high precision.
+This advanced national id ocr capability ensures that even complex data, such as a 14 digits structure within an ID, is accurately captured.
 Unlike Tesseract which returns an unstructured block of text, StructOCR delivers a standardized, predictable JSON output with built-in validation for every request, eliminating the need for client-side parsing and maintenance.

 Production Use Cases